-- (a) Content of Trial Brief: A trial brief must contain the following: - (1) an expected exhibit list; - (2) an expected witness list and a brief summary of expected testimony of each witness: - (3) a list of any witness problems that may interfere with the timely conduct of the trial; - (4) any other issues that will have to be dealt with by the trial judge; - (5) for jury trials, a list of proposed jury instructions compliant with CRC 2.1055; and - (6) for criminal cases, a disclosure of maximum criminal exposure.. - (b) Civil Trials: In all civil jury trials and long cause civil bench trials, each party must file with the court and serve on the other party or parties: - (1) a trial brief; and - (2) all motions in limine, along with supporting points and authorities.
+- a) Content of Trial Brief: A trial brief must contain the following: - i. an expected exhibit list; - ii. an expected witness list and a brief summary of expected testimony of each witness; - iii. a list of any witness problems that may interfere with the timely conduct of the trial; - iv. any other issues that will have to be dealt with by the trial judge; - v. for jury trials, a list of proposed jury instructions compliant with CRC 2.1055., - b) Civil Trials: In all civil jury trials and long cause civil bench trials, each party must file with the court and serve on the other party or parties: - i. a trial brief; and - ii. all motions in limine, along with supporting points and authorities.